What are mRNA COVID-19 vaccines, including the Pfizer-BioNTech and Moderna vaccines, that are authorized for children down to 6 months of age?

 Do the Pfizer-BioNTech or Moderna COVID-19 vaccines contain animal-based ingredients?

 No!
-The Pfizer-BioNTech and Moderna COVID-19 vaccines contains no human or animal products, preservatives, or adjuvants and utilizes no ingredients of human or animal origin.
+The Pfizer-BioNTech and Moderna COVID-19 vaccines contain no human or animal products, preservatives, or adjuvants and use no ingredients of human or animal origin.

 Do COVID-19 vaccines contain mercury/thimerosal?